sourabh748/OIDC-WITH-AZURE-END-TO-END-SOLUTION/README.md

 **This is the step-by-step guide to authenticate NIFI with AZURE (OIDC Protocol)**

-  This is the Guide to running NIFI on the local desktop. **( Next Readme.Md file will be pushed to the same repository which contains Instructions to deploy NIFI on kubernetes and another customization... )**
+  This is the Guide to running NIFI on the local desktop. **( Next Readme.Md file will be pushed to the same repository which contains Instructions to deploy NIFI on Kubernetes and another customization... )**

-  After configuring and following the below steps you get the two NIFI node clusters and access the cluster on **https://localhost:8443** on your local desktop
+  After configuring and following the below steps you will get the 2 NIFI node clusters and access the cluster on **https://localhost:8443** on your local desktop

 ## prerequisite